Mortgages When Earning Sterling in Letterkenny

 Does loans I have in the North matter?

-Oh, yes they do matter, all lending on the North and or UK is taking in account.
-You will be asked for a UK credit history report, and this will detail all your lending.
+Oh, yes they do matter, all lending in the North and or UK is taking in account.
+You will be asked to provide a UK credit history report, and this will detail all your lending.
+Infact, if you have a live account or a loan in any country in the world, you will be asked to provided a credit history report from that country.

 Does having adverse credit in the North matter for a mortgage application in the South?

-Oh yes it very much does, as with any adverse credit history it will influence whether lending is possible or not.
-Depending on the detail, lending may not be possible.
+Oh, yes it very much does, as with any adverse credit history it will influence whether lender will accept you or not, so lending may not be possibe.
+Obviously, this greatly depends on the detail of the adverse credit history.
 You need to speak with us on this one.

 I live in the North but earn in the South, is this different?